When you’re a freelance writer trying to break into a new niche, how do you solve the problem of not having the right samples?

-You take one type of writing you’ve done and present it along with another type — or with life experience in a particular area.
-And together, these different credits add up to qualifications to do the new type of gig.
+- Add A + B, and together, these different credits add up to qualifications to do the new type of gig.

 All my healthcare writing is on the sales side: case studies, sell sheets, websites.
 I don’t have any really “medical” articles or anything.
-Can I just send what I’ve written and not call that out, or should I mention it?
+Can I just send what I’ve written and not call that out, or should I mention it?”